class MyClass {

 Less classes loaded, faster startup, less memory used

-Lookup using CDI.current()
+Lookup using CDI.current() not detectable.

 Solution:

-Use @Unremovable
+Use @Unremovable or unremovable-types config

 Turn removal off with: quarkus.arc.remove-unused-beans=false